DataDog/integrations-core/kube_controller_manager/README.md

 need to install anything else on your server.

 ### Configuration

+This integration requires access to the controller manager's metric endpoint.
+It is usually not exposed in Container-as-a-Service clusters.

 1. Edit the `kube_controller_manager.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your kube_controller_manager performance data.